aimanamin/platform-take-home/Instructions.md

 ## Local development

-To ease the setup of a local development environmente, developers should use the docker compose file created.
+To ease the setup of a local development environment, developers should use the docker compose file created.